IMIO/imio.updates/README.rst

   * 	restart : restart the instances at script end
   * 	stopall : stop all buildout processes first (not zeo) and restart them at script end
   * 	restartall : restart all processes at script end
+  *     stopworker : stop the worker instances first (not zeo) and restart them at script end
+  *     restartworker : restart the worker instances at script end

 Helper methods
 --------------